camillexue/Creative-Approaches-to-Emerging-Tech/2018-09-09-bad-writer.md

 ---
 layout: post
-author: Camille
+author: Camille Xue
+title: Response to Bad Writer
 ---

-## Response to Bad Writer
-CAMILLE XUE | SEPT.
+SEPT.
 9 2018

 While I was reading Bad Writer, all I could think about was how bad I am at writing.
 In general, I agree with the definition of bad writing that Ahmad presents in this piece, so most of my thoughts were about how it applies to me.
 I never thought I was great at writing, but now I am pretty sure I would be classified as a “bad writer” according to Michael Mohammed Ahmad.
 Even though there were plenty of examples of bad writing in the piece, I still don’t feel like I could distinguish bad writing from good writing.
 I don’t know what phrases are cliche or are bad metaphors.
 I also felt particularly bad when I read the line about what you read as food for you as a writer.
 I don’t read.
 My writer diet is nonexistent.